Maia-Everett/lintian.eu/_posts/2024-09-07-warcraft-retrospective-34.md

 ![The Dark Lady](/assets/wr/20240907144029_1.jpg)
 {% endfigure %}

 Sylvanas refuses to join the dreadlords.
-Her only interest was only in seeing Arthas dead, and she has no time for petty politics or power mongering.
+Her only interest was in seeing Arthas dead, and she has no time for petty politics or power mongering.
 More importantly, she lived as a slave long enough and isn't going to shackle herself to new masters.

 Varimathras leaves, promising the dreadlords' reply will come soon.
 Thus begins a really fun twist on base-sieging missions.